-The indecisive stance did not only confuse the Johoreans as it also baffled the Malaysians in general.
+The indecisive stance did not only confuse the Johoreans, it also baffled Malaysians in general.
 In return, Prime Minister Tun Dr Mahathir Mohamad said the federal government would find out the cause behind the sudden disagreement of the Pakatan Harapan-led state towards the amendment.

-According to the statement by Johor executive councillor Sheikh Umar Baghrib Ali on the night of July 9, the decision which came was made after further discussion and advice of several parties, but no name was mentioned.
+According to the statement by Johor executive councillor Sheikh Umar Baghrib Ali on the night of July 9, the decision which came was made after further discussion and advice of several parties, but no names were mentioned.

-Meanwhile, the Crown Prince of Johor Tunku Ismail stirred up a rumour through his tweet on his Twitter account.
+Meanwhile, the Crown Prince of Johor Tunku Ismail stirred up a rumour through his tweet on Twitter.
 On the morning of July 9, he uploaded a photo of him together with Sheikh Umar and the Menteri Besar of Johor Dr Sahruddin Jamal with the caption “Muafakat itu berkat.
 ALLAH Berkati Johor”.

-Consequently, netizens suspected that the Johor royalty have something to do with the hat trick U-turn.
+Consequently, netizens suspected that the Johor royalty had something to do with the hat trick U-turn.
 Is it true?
 Or is it merely a coincidence?